Still Falling for You

-"Still Falling for You" is a song recorded by English singer Ellie Goulding for the soundtrack to the film Bridget Jones's Baby (2016).
-The song was written by Goulding, Tove Lo, Rickard Göransson, Ilya Salmanzadeh and Shellback.
+"Still Falling for You" is a song recorded by English singer-songwriter Ellie Goulding for the soundtrack to the film Bridget Jones's Baby (2016).
+The song was written by Goulding, Tove Lo, Rickard Göransson, Shellback and Ilya Salmanzadeh and produced by the latter two.
 It was released as a single on 19 August 2016.

 Composition

 The song is written in the key of D♭ major with a common time tempo of 96 beats per minute.
 Goulding's vocals span from A♭3 to F5 in the song.

 Chart performance

 In 2021, the song became a popular TikTok trend.
 Following the rise in popularity, "Still Falling for You" re-entered various iTunes and Spotify charts worldwide.
 During the month of October, the song became Goulding's second most listened to song on Spotify.

 Music video

 The music video for "Still Falling for You" was directed by Emil Nava and premiered on 25 August 2016.
 The video featured Ellie Goulding singing the song behind a projector.
 The projector showed scenes from the Bridget Jones' Baby and abstract, colourful and other patterns with an inclusion of birds as the projected background.
 In between the video, there were also cuts made to show scenes from the film.